executors/executors/explanatory.md

 Much of our design for executors is well-established.
 However, some aspects of the design remain the subject of ongoing discussion.

-### `post` and `defer`

-Execution functions named `post` and `defer` have identical semantics.
-Specifically this means that, in generic code (i.e. code where the executor
-    type is a template parameter), calls to `post` and `defer` may be interchanged without altering program semantics or correctness.
-Where `post` and `defer` differ is in the information conveyed to the executor about the caller's intent: the use of `defer` indicates that the submitted function object represents a continuation of the caller.

-Concrete executor implementations can use this information to optimize performance.
-For example, a simple static thread pool can halve the synchronization performed per submitted function object (e.g. reducing the cost per function from 55ns to 26ns on recent x86-64 CPUs running Linux) when these function objects are chained.
-For applications that consist of long chains of short continuations, this represents a significant improvement in throughput and latency.

-// TODO: provide reference to this data

-However, all other execution function names represent distinct semantic guarantees; `post` and `defer` are the exceptions.
-To address this inconsistency, we may consider providing only one of these functions (i.e.
-`post`) and to introduce a hinting mechanism to convey the additional information to an executor.
-Ideally, this mechanism would be extensible to allow other hints to be introduced in the future (e.g. a hint to indicate that a submitted function object benefits from CPU affinity).

-As an example of established practice, the Boost.Asio library uses an ADL customization point, named `asio_handler_is_continuation` to provide functionality equivalent to `defer`.
-The library's executors apply this function to all submitted function objects to determine when the optimization may be applied.

 ### Relationship with Thread Local Storage

 By design, our executors model provides no explicit support for creating